US CYBER GAMES®

 Application Process

-If you are interested in being invited to the US Cyber Combine Invitational and potentially being selected to be part of the US Cyber Team, select the box expressing your interest and complete page 2 of the application.
+If you would like to be invited to the US Cyber Combine Invitational and potentially be selected to be part of the US Cyber Team, you need to complete the application and request an invitation.

 What are the costs involved in the program?